MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi.md

 ---
-title: Monitor multiple clusters with Azure Stack HCI Insights (new version)
+title: Monitor multiple clusters with Azure Stack HCI Insights
 description: How to use the latest version of Azure Stack HCI Insights to monitor the health, performance, and usage of multiple Azure Stack HCI clusters.
 author: sethmanheim
 ms.author: sethm